The Julia Child Bruschetta recipe that's so good it brought my guests to tears. Olive Oil fried rustic bread topped with marinated tomatoes and basil.

 If you're the kind of person who likes to cook, you know the satisfaction you get from serving someone food and having them smile at the end of eating it.
 If they actually mumble out a "Soooo goood" as they're eating it even better.
 Betty does that all the time when I feed her, (but she doesn't count because she makes the same sounds eating a TV dinner or a pistachio she swept up from behind the fridge.)

 So the MMMMMMmmmmmm sounds are good, but the Holy Grail of feeding someone is bringing them to tears.
-Reducing a human being to a quaking, sobbing mess whose greatest fear in life is no longer the terrorists … but the loss of their teeth.
+Reducing a human being to a quaking, sobbing mess whose greatest fear in life is no longer death ... but the thought of never eating this delicious food again.

 On August 22nd, 2014 such a miracle occurred in my kitchen.
-And then it happened again last week.
+And then it happened again.

 Do you want to know what this miracle food was?
 Bruschetta.
 But you knew that already if you read the title of this post.

-This isn’t just any bruschetta though, it’s bruschetta inspired by the movie Julie & Julia.
-I’m pretty sure it’s the only thing the movie inspired.
-The clips are great, but when you put the whole movie together is just kind of … blah.
-If you don’t know, it’s a movie based on Julie Powell’s blog in which she chronicled her (successful) attempt to recreate every recipe in Julia Child’s “Mastering the Art of French Cooking“.
+This isn't just any bruschetta though, it's bruschetta inspired by the movie Julie & Julia which if you don't know, it's a movie based on Julie Powell's blog in which she chronicled her (successful) attempt to recreate every recipe in Julia Child's "Mastering the Art of French Cooking".
 GREAT premise for a blog.
-Too bad her blog hasn’t been touched since 2010.

-It looked so goooood.
-And if you watch the scene from the movie, Julie’s husband does exactly what you want people to do.
-He says, “This is SOOO GOOD!”.
+In the movie the bruschetta looked and sounded so goooood.
+And if you watch the scene from the movie, Julie's husband does exactly what you want people to do when they eat your cooking.
+He says, "This is GOOOOD!"